aws-samples/single-stage-aws-iam-identity-center-pipeline/terraform/source/JSON_Structure.md

   - Type: String
   - Can be changed after deployed: No
   - Description: Name of the user in the IdentityStore that will get the assignment.
+- **PermissionSetName**
+  - Type: String
+  - Can be changed after deployed: No
+  - Description: The name of the permission set that this principal should have access to in the selected targets.
+This MUST match the name of a Permission Set in this repository or an externally-managed permission set (eg. Control Tower-managed permission set).